Russo-Ukrainian war (2022–present): Late 2024 - early 2026 escalation of Russian attacks on civilians, slow progress and Ukrainian counterattacks

-Russian troops continued advancing in eastern Ukraine at a faster pace than prior to the Kursk offensive, including towards the strategically important city of Pokrovsk, where their forces had instead been increased.
+Russian troops continued advancing in eastern Ukraine at a faster pace than prior to the Kursk offensive, including towards the operationally important city of Pokrovsk.

-In late August 2024, Russian forces seized Novohrodivka, southeast of Pokrovsk, bringing them within 8 kilometres of the city, while capturing Krasnohorivka and Ukrainsk in early September.
-In late September, a Russian assault on the long-held city of Vuhledar began; after it fell on 1 October, the city with a pre-war population of about 14,000 was described as a "sprawling ruin".
+In late August 2024, Russian forces seized Novohrodivka, southeast of Pokrovsk, while capturing Krasnohorivka and Ukrainsk in early September.
+In late September, a Russian assault on the long-held city of Vuhledar began; after it fell on 1 October, the city with a pre-war population of about 14,000 was described as a "sprawling ruin."

-On 30 October, Ukrainian Major General Dmytro Marchenko was reported to have said "our front has crumbled" due to a dwindling ammunition supply, problems with military recruitment, and poor leadership.
+On 30 October 2024, Ukrainian Major General Dmytro Marchenko was reported to have said "our front has crumbled" due to a dwindling ammunition supply, problems with military recruitment, and poor leadership.
 He said Zelensky's victory plan was too heavily focused on Western support.
-Briefings from Western officials had also become more pessimistic about Ukraine's military situation.
+Briefings from Western officials had also become more pessimistic.
 According to the Prosecutor General's Office, more than 100,000 criminal cases for desertion were initiated by the end of November 2024.
-Russian forces then captured the city of Kurakhove in late December 2024, and the nearby Kurakhove Power Station in January 2025.
+Russian forces captured the city of Kurakhove in late December 2024 and the nearby Kurakhove Power Station in January 2025.

 In early 2025, Russian forces advanced in eastern Ukraine, with Russia claiming to have captured Velyka Novosilka in January.
 Russia continued attacks on Ukrainian energy infrastructure.
 In February 2025, Ukraine's government approved a one-year contract for volunteers aged 18–24 not subject to mobilisation.
 By April 2025, Russian advances had slowed, according to Seth Jones from the Center for Strategic and International Studies.
 Russian attacks on civilians also intensified, with the month of June seeing the highest civilian casualty count in Ukraine since the start of the invasion, with 232 killed and 1,343 injured.
-Russia killed at least 21 civilians including children in the second largest strike of the war overnight on 27 and 28 August, damaging European diplomatic facilities along with civilian infrastructure.
+Russia killed at least 21 civilians, including children, in the second-largest strike of the war overnight on 27 and 28 August, damaging European diplomatic facilities along with civilian infrastructure.

-Putin declared in March 2025 that "there are reasons to believe we can finish off Ukrainian forces", as a Russian summer offensive was expected.
-Russia planned to expand into Sumy and Kharkiv, however, the actual offensive was generally considered a failure with modest gains at the cost of heavy casualties.
-By September 2025, Russian forces had still not achieved any frontline breakthroughs, with key strategic objectives like Pokrovsk still held by Ukraine.
+Putin declared in March 2025 that "there are reasons to believe we can finish off Ukrainian forces," as a Russian summer offensive was expected.
+Russia planned to expand into Sumy and Kharkiv; however, the actual offensive was generally considered a failure with modest gains at the cost of heavy casualties.
+By September 2025, Russian forces had not achieved any frontline breakthroughs, with key strategic objectives like Pokrovsk still held by Ukraine.